African Americans in Omaha, Nebraska: Early history

 Because of its industrial jobs with the railroads and meatpacking industries, Omaha was the city on the Plains that attracted the most African-American migrants from the South in the Great Migration of the early 20th century.
-By 1910 it had the third largest black population among western cities after Los Angeles and Denver and from 1910 to 1920, the African-American population in Omaha doubled to more than 10,000, as new migrants were attracted by jobs in the expanding meatpacking industry.
+By 1910, it had the third largest black population among western cities after Los Angeles and Denver, and from 1910 to 1920, the African-American population in Omaha doubled to more than 10,000 as new migrants were attracted by jobs in the expanding meatpacking industry.
 More than 70 percent were from the South.
-Of western cities, in 1920 only Los Angeles had a greater population of blacks than Omaha, with nearly 16,000.
-Reflecting the concentration of people and vital community, in 1915 the Lincoln Motion Picture Company was founded in Omaha.
+Of western cities, in 1920, only Los Angeles had a greater population of blacks than Omaha, with nearly 16,000.
+Reflecting the concentration of people and vital community, in 1915, the Lincoln Motion Picture Company was founded in Omaha.
 It was the first film company owned by African Americans.
 Like several other major industrial cities during the "Red Summer of 1919", Omaha suffered a race riot.
-It was marked by the lynching of Will Brown, a black worker, and deaths of two white men.
-The violence erupted out of job competition and postwar social tensions among working class groups, aggravated by sensational journalism in the city.
+It was marked by the lynching of Will Brown, a black worker, and the deaths of two white men.
+The violence erupted out of job competition and postwar social tensions among working-class groups, aggravated by sensational journalism in the city.
 In the aftermath of the riot, the city's residential patterns became more segregated.
 By the 1920s, a vibrant African-American musical and entertainment culture had developed in the city.

 While African Americans were already concentrated in North Omaha, in the 1930s redlining and race restrictive covenants reinforced their staying there without options for years to move to newer housing.
 In the 1930s and 1940s African Americans were part of successful interracial organizing teams in the meatpacking industry.
 They succeeded in creating the integrated United Meatpacking Workers of America union and gained an end to segregated jobs in the industry.
 The union helped support integration of public facilities in the 1950s and the civil rights movement in the 1960s.
 During this period, activists worked both for local and national changes; they contributed to improving conditions for African Americans in Omaha.
 Mid-century massive restructuring in railroads and the meatpacking industry cost the city more than 10,000 jobs.
 African Americans were particularly affected by the loss of industrial jobs.
 Those who could migrated for work in other areas and problems increased among the remaining population in North Omaha.